 The PQC Power Quality Controller continuously calculates the reactive and active power components in the supply network using the measurement data from the current path (current transformer) and the voltage path (voltage measurement connection).
 If the reactive power component exceeds certain thresholds, which the PQC has determined during the calibration procedure or which have been set as described, switching commands are given via the instrument outputs.
-If the inductive reactive power is greater than the value preset during instrument configuration (target $\cos \varphi$), after an adjustable time delay one or more of the PQC control contacts are closed.
-The PQC thus switches capacitor stages in as required in order to restore the target power factor.
-If the inductive reactive power component of the loads reduces again, this causes capacitor stages to be switched out.
+If the inductive reactive power is greater than the value preset during instrument configuration (target $\cos \varphi$ ), after an adjustable time delay one or more of the PQC control contacts are closed.
+In this way, the PQC switches on capacitor stages or inductance stages as required in order to achieve the set $\cos \varphi$ .
+If the amount of reactive power of the loads is reduced again, this causes a switch-off.
 The PQC makes a variety of options possible for customizing the control settings to suit the individual application.
 The clear overview in the display provides effective monitoring of power factor correction.
 So-called 'cyclic switching' is a useful feature for prolonging the service life of the installation, since it ensures that all capacitor stages of the same power rating are on average switched in equally frequently.